- Medicare Part D coverage varies based on medication tiers in your plan’s formulary list.

 Because of these differences, it’s important to research your options to help determine the one that’s best for you.

 The list of prescription drugs covered under Part D depends on the type of plan you have.
-Each plan must provide a basic level of coverage, which is set by Medicare.
+Each plan must provide a basic level of coverage that is set by Medicare.

 Medicare Part D plans cover: